Neil Young: Anti-logging of Old Growth protests

 In 2023, Young and Daryl Hannah travelled by train to Victoria on short notice to offer their support to 1,200 Old Growth activists who had been arrested unlawfully at the Fairy Creek old-growth logging protests.
 Young played a short set to draw attention to the issue and hearten the activists, some of whom had been pepper-sprayed and assaulted by RCMP officers, trying to protect the last at-risk intact watershed of Old Growth in southern BC.

 Young recorded "A Rock Star Bucks a Coffee Shop" in response to Starbucks' possible involvement with Monsanto and use of genetically modified food.
 The song was included on his 2015 concept album The Monsanto Years.

 Young is a member of the Canadian charity Artists Against Racism.

 Artistry

-Stephen Thomas Erlewine of AllMusic said that the styles Young explored throughout his career span "everything from noise-rock and synth pop to blues and rockabilly".
-He also noted the "electro experiments" on Trans and "noisy guitar jams" on Everybody Knows This Is Nowhere.
+Stephen Thomas Erlewine of AllMusic said that the styles Young explored throughout his career range from "acoustic introspection and wistful country-rock to blistering hard rock, electronic experimentation, blues, rockabilly, and heartfelt polemics" while employing his "engagingly craggy voice."
+He noted Young's various guises as "lone folk-rock troubadour", as purveyor of "noisy, rambling wanderings with Crazy Horse", and as "electro" experimenter.